arangodb/cluster-maintenance/moveShards/README.md

 ```

 Note that this will actually trigger the move shard jobs.
 Further note that you can use the corrdinator endpoint of any active coordintor.

+## Limit number of changes

+`arangosh --server.endpoint "tcp://<coordinator-address>:<coordinator-port>" --javascript.execute executeMovePlan.js N`

+This will execute the first N move shard jobs from the file.